EchterAlsFake/API_Docs/Porn_APIs/eaf_base_api.md

 # There is also support for network logging like this:
 core.enable_logging(log_file="buff_x_bow.log", level=logging.INFO, log_ip="target_ip", log_port="target_port")
 # This will send all logs to the given server + port.
-You need to setup a client that listens for incoming connections.
+You need to set up a client that listens for incoming connections.
 # Logs will be sent to an endpoint `/log`, so make sure you have that.
 # Logs will be sent as a JSON object (`"message": message`)
 ```